ncatlab/nlab-content/pages/8/3/6/9/9638/content.md

 * {#Manin1980} [[Yuri I. Manin]], Introduction to: *Computable and Uncomputable*, Sov.
 Radio (1980) &lbrack;Russian original: [[Manin-1980.pdf:file]]&rbrack;, Enlish translation on p.
 69-77 of *Mathematics as Metaphor: Selected essays of Yuri I. Manin*, Collected Works **20**, AMS (2007) &lbrack;[ISBN:978-0-8218-4331-4](https://bookstore.ams.org/cworks-20/)&rbrack;

-  > Perhaps, for a better understanding of &lbrack;molecular bilogy&rbrack;, we need a mathematical theory of quantum automata.
+  > Perhaps, for a better understanding of &lbrack;molecular biology&rbrack;, we need a mathematical theory of quantum automata.

 * [[Paul Benioff]], *The computer as a physical system: A microscopic quantum mechanical Hamiltonian model of computers as represented by Turing machines*, J Stat Phys 22, 563–591 (1980) &lbrack;[doi:10.1007/BF01011339](https://doi.org/10.1007/BF01011339)&rbrack;